nachorequeno/multidimensional_search-/README.md

 ## Installation

-This library requires Python 2.7.9.
+This library requires Python 2.7.9 or Python 3.4+.
 The dependencies are listed in requirements.txt.
 If you have the python tool 'pip' installed, then you can run the following command for installing the depencencies: